norstone-tech/scon/parse-guide.md

   - reads a varint to see what length the string is, then reads x many bytes
   - no extended types (all are ignored)
 7: Nested object
-  - parse method 0 is a map, parse method 1 is an array
+  - parse method 0 is an object, parse method 1 is an array
-  - no extended types (all are ignored)
+  - Extended type 1: Map<string, any> if object.
+Set<any> if array
+  - Extended type 2: Always Map<any, any>, same as above if object, though as array, the array must contain arrays containing key/value pairs (like what you can specify in the Map constructor)
+  - Unknown extended type: interpret as 0
 ```